I’ll go right out on a limb and say this. Costa Rica is a xenophobic country and I have a serious issue with that.

 Since Daniel Ortega started murdering his people in April, over twenty thousand Nicaraguans have sought asylum in Costa Rica.

 I admit that’s a lot, especially when added to those already here doing the jobs many Ticos think is beneath them.

 But if Costa Rica is truly the Happiest Country In The World or the Switzerland Of Central America or the Land Of Eternal Pura Vida like it sells itself to the world to be, then surely part of that is compassion and a welcoming spirit?

 Surely it’s wrong to see displays of aggression and hatred in our capital city against those less fortunate?
 Where is the pura vida in that?

-Carlos Alvarado prevailed because people realized Fabricio Alvarado was a one-trick pony with nothing else than same-sex marriage to talk about.
+Carlos prevailed because people realized Fabricio was a one-trick pony with nothing other than same-sex marriage to talk about.
 He was a joke.

 But the joke is on us if we think Fabricio’s defeat proved Costa Rica’s tolerance.

 This weekend is proof of that.